The general rule relating to the age of a company director is that he or she must be at least 16 years of age at the time they are appointed.

 Persons Under the Age of 16

-For persons under the age of 16 wishing to be appointed as a director of a company registered in England or Wales, Companies House may accept the appointment.
-The Registrar of Companies may require written assurances for the company's shareholders that they believe that the persons can effectively execute the typical duties of a company director.
+Prior to the 2006 Act persons under the age of 16 could, by exception be appointed as a director of a company registered in England or Wales.
+Companies House may have in certain circumstances accepted the appointment.
+The Registrar of Companies would have required written assurances for the company's shareholders that they believe that the persons could effectively execute the typical duties of a company director.

 Directors of Companies Registered in Scotland